-• Eight bits, each with 10 LSTTL load drive capability.

-• If you are not using a multiplexer such as the AIM-16, then GN0-GN2 (J1 pins 5, 9 & 11) and SEL0-SEL3 (J1 pins 13, 15, 17 & 19) are available for general purpose use.
+- Eight bits, each with 10 LSTTL load drive capability. - There are eight additional bits used strictly for digital outputs.
+If you are not using a multiplexer such as the AIM-16, the setup software allows you to use the GN0-GN2 and SEL0-SEL3 bits directly.
+OP4 is available for general use.

-• OP4 (J1 pin 7) is always available for general use.
+Page 1-iv Manual MRAG128.Dc